 Together with his wife Grace, Dr. Ayo Adewuya has founded the Hope and Abundant Life Ministries.
-This is where local pastors are trained and educated to go into the areas in the Philippines and preach the gospel and set up new vibrant life giving churches.
-These pastors are provided with educational opportunity as well as additional resources to help them minister to their area in an effective way.
-Currently this ministry has planted 14 new churches with native trained pastor’s that are reaching the harvest.
+This is where local pastors are trained and educated to go into the areas in the Philippines and preach the gospel and set up new vibrant life-giving churches.
+These pastors are provided with an educational opportunity as well as additional resources to help them minister to their area in an effective way.
+Currently, this ministry has planted 14 new churches with native trained pastors that are reaching the harvest.

 They also have a ministry called, Amazing Grace Christian Foundation.
 AGCF is a Christian international charitable organization whose primary purpose is to act as an agent of positive change in the lives and communities of underprivileged women and children primarily in Southeast Asia.
 We work to eliminate homelessness, enhance education rates, distribute tools that spur sustainable livelihood, and provide medical and health care services.We work in 18 locales in Central Luzon, specifically in Manila, Tarlac, Pangasinan and LaUnion.Relationships are the key element in AGCFs work.
 Through relationships with a wide network of volunteers, professionals, and community leaders, we tirelessly work to serve the people with our programs.
 AGCF has a unique all-volunteer international team that is led by Grace Adewuya who founded the organization in 2007 in response to the call of God.
 The Amazing Grace Christian foundation conducts several programs throughout the year: feeding outreaches, back-to-school programs, medical and dental missions, and Christmas celebrations.
 We believe that education is the best investment and can end generational cycles of poverty.